K2 / Spice Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Using synthetic marijuana in dangerous or life-threatening situations.

 Detox is a very important part of recovery from K2 or Spice addiction.
 Before a person can overcome their addiction to synthetic marijuana, they must first achieve a state of sobriety.
-This can be very difficult, as the physical effects of synthetic marijuana withdrawal are often very uncomfortable.
+Synthetic marijuana withdrawal can be very difficult, as the physical effects of spice withdrawal are often very uncomfortable.

 - Intense cravings